How buying a house with tenants works

 There’s a lot to think about when buying a home.
-That’s especially true when you’re considering the purchase of a rental residence as a landlord/investor.
+That’s especially true when you’re considering the purchase of a rental property as an investor/landlord and existing tenants already occupy one or more of the units.

 The good news is that owning a one- to four-unit property as opposed to a single-family home offers several benefits, including the ability to generate income every month.
 And if the dwelling already has one or more reliable tenants, you have the peace of mind knowing that you won’t have to look for renters.

-But purchasing a house with tenants in occupancy can be tricky, too.
+But buying a house with renters in occupancy can be tricky.
 It’s natural to have questions about this process.
-What are your obligations as a landlord?
+What are your obligations as a landlord when buying a home with tenants?
 What legal protections do the existing tenants have?
 What if you want that tenant house to be your primary residence?
 When are you allowed to evict a renter?
-You can trust in this article to provide helpful answers to these and other questions.
+Trust in this article to provide helpful answers to these and other questions.

 Planning to get a mortgage to buy a home currently being occupied by a renter?
 It’s important to know that existing tenants maintain all the rights granted to them in their current lease.
 Also, you’ll be taking on all of the legal responsibilities of being a landlord.
 But by doing your homework and knowing state and local laws, you can rest assured you’ll better understand the benefits, risks, and obligations that come with owning a rental property.